A Bible Study by Jack Kelley

-Along with Hebrews 6, the chapter we’re about to study is a favorite of the conditional security folks, even though within the chapter itself the writer clearly asserts that by His one sacrifice, the Lord has made us perfect forever.
-Man’s way is to write conditional clauses into contracts that give him an “out” if things go wrong.
-Among themselves people who deal with legal documents call these “weasel clauses” based on the idea that it’s OK to “weasel” out of a deal that goes bad or that you change your mind about.
+It’s humanity’s way to write conditional clauses into contracts that give us an “out” if things go wrong.
+Among themselves, people who deal with legal documents call these “weasel clauses” based on the idea that it’s OK to “weasel” out of a deal that goes bad or that you change your mind about.
 So it’s natural that man should look for God’s weasel clauses, even taking verses out of context here and there in his attempt to prove that he’s found them.
 We all remember being warned that a deal that looks too good to be true probably is, and let’s face it, being saved by grace just for believing that Jesus died for our sins looks too good to be true.

 We forget that the Lord already knows how His contract with us will go, so He doesn’t need any weasel clauses.
 And He didn’t put a performance condition on us anyway, asking only that we accept by faith that He’s done this for us.
 And since He can’t lie, if His word says that we’re saved unconditionally even once then that’s the way it is, and anything that seems to us to contradict or modify it has to be a misunderstanding on our part.